Quinten/vagrant-magento2-apache-base/README.md

 vagrant-magento2-apache-base
 ============================

 Quick and dirty Vagrant image for building Magento 2.
 The idea is you run MySQL and Apache in a Vagrant 'box' (VM), but do all your development using your normal tools on your desktop.

-It purposely only uses shell scripts to configure things so readers can poke around and not have to learn yet another technology like Chef, Puppet, or Ansible.
-Serious developers might like to look at other Vagrant images.

 See http://vagrantup.com/ for Vagrant installation instructions.